 Our Health Law attorneys have extensive experience with health care fraud and abuse law and health regulatory issues.
-We represent diverse sectors of the health industry, including hospitals, outpatient facilities, IPAs, physicians, ACOs, dentists, nursing homes, assisted living facilities, home health agencies, pharmaceutical companies, medical suppliers and pharmacists.
+We represent diverse sectors of the health industry, including hospitals, outpatient facilities, IPAs, ACOs, physicians, dentists, pharmacists, nursing homes, assisted living facilities, home health agencies, MSOs and medical suppliers.
 Our practice covers the following core health law areas:

 Health Law Regulations